 When it comes to individuals with an anxious attachment style, research has shown that they are less likely to develop the independence necessary to be a strong leader .

 As you might have noticed, this blog post is coming to an end, and we still haven’t talked about that group of individuals who have a disorganized attachment style.
 Why?

-According to Lavy, Bareli, and Ein-Dor (2014), as a company leader, it’s best to have a heterogeneous work team – a team that is composed of secure, dismissing, and anxious preoccupied individuals.
-There is a certain advantage to having insecure individuals on your team: anxious preoccupied individuals contribute by helping to maintain group cohesion and conformity and by detecting risks and deception, while dismissing individuals sustain better focus on the tasks at hand and get the job done.
+According to Lavy, Bareli, and Ein-Dor (2014), as a company leader, it’s best to have a heterogeneous work team – a team that is composed of secure, avoidant and anxious individuals.
+There is a certain advantage to having insecure individuals on your team.
+Anxious employees contribute by helping maintain group cohesion and detecting risks.
+While avoidant employees sustain better focus on the tasks at hand and get the job done.
 The authors conclude that heterogeneity in the team leads to better overall performance.

-Despite that, it’s important to highlight that securely attached individuals make the best leaders and the healthiest and most satisfied employees.
+Despite that, it’s important to highlight that secure colleagues make the best leaders and the healthiest and most satisfied employees.
 If you or someone you love struggles with issues at work that you recognized in this post, this might be due to insecure attachment patterns.

 The good news is that attachment styles can change.
 Even though it takes time and effort, you can develop secure attachment and reap all the benefits.